louispy/simple-messaging/README.md

 ### Seeder
 - admin user seeder

+### Outbox Scheduler
+- a scheduler to poll for pending outbox events to be sent via kafka

 ## Flow
 1. With the `superadmin` user, the create user api POST /v1/users is accessible
 2. POST /v1/conversations api can be used to create a new `conversation`
-3. POST /v1/messages api use the `conversationId` from the create conversations api response as request payload and will create message and publish a message for message indexing to kafka
+3. POST /v1/messages api use the `conversationId` from the create conversations api response as request payload and will create message and publish a message for message indexing to outbox
+4. Outbox scheduler will poll for pending events and send the index message to kafka
-4. The index message kafka consumer will try to index with elasticsearch api (max retries = 3 by default)
+5. The index message kafka consumer will try to index with elasticsearch api (max retries = 3 by default)
-5. GET /v1/conversations/:id/messages api can be used to retrieve messages from MongoDB
+7. GET /v1/conversations/:id/messages api can be used to retrieve messages from MongoDB
-6. GET /v1/conversations/:id/messages/search api can be used to retrieve messages from elasticsearch with full text search query of the content
+8. GET /v1/conversations/:id/messages/search api can be used to retrieve messages from elasticsearch with full text search query of the content

 ## Docker